Teethew/ghactions-poc/README.md

-# ghactions-poc
-GitHub Actions Proof of Concept
+# GitHub Actions Proof of Concept